arnodelorme/wp15/usecase-2.1/README.md

 ## Pseudo data

-A scrambled version of the data can be generated using [bidscramble](https://github.com/SIESTA-eu/wp15/tree/main/BIDScramble).
-See `bidscramble -h` for more information.
+A scrambled version of the data can be generated using [bidscrambler_tsv](https://github.com/SIESTA-eu/wp15/tree/main/BIDScramble).
+See `bidscrambler_tsv -h` for more information.

 ```console
 bidscramble_tsv input scrambled -c age sex -i '*.tsv' '*.json' CHANGES README